The ultimate guide to bitcoin-backed Loans

 What happens if the price of bitcoin drops during the loan?

 Bitcoin is a volatile asset, so the CTP of a loan constantly fluctuates.
-Lenders set loan terms to adjust for these price fluctuations, but at some point, if bitcoin drops too far, borrowers will need to post additional collateral or pay off part of the loan’s principal as part of a margin call.
+Lenders set loan terms to adjust for these price fluctuations, but at some point, if the price of bitcoin drops too far, borrowers will need to post additional collateral or pay off part of the loan’s principal as part of a margin call.
 A margin call means that action must be taken in order to get the loan back to a required collateral position.

-For an Unchained Capital loan, the margin call process begins at 150% CTP.
+For an Unchained loan, the margin call process begins at 150% CTP.
 In the event the CTP ratio of a loan hits 150%, borrowers must either deposit additional bitcoin collateral or fund a partial repayment of the loan principal to improve the CTP ratio.

-Finally, in the most extreme bitcoin price drops, Unchained Capital must immediately liquidate loans at 110% CTP.
+Finally, in the most extreme bitcoin price drops, Unchained must immediately liquidate loans at 110% CTP.
 This is the worst case scenario, but we must follow this rule without exception to ensure that Unchained can continue to lend to clients in the future.

 Common bitcoin loan purposes